 Be aware that many doctors may still recommend or prescribe NSAIDs to older adults.
 These doctors may be less familiar with the Beers list or the increased risk to older bodies.

 NSAIDs are usually prescribed because they’re anti-inflammatory and can relieve pain from arthritis, gout, and other conditions.
-Prescription NSAIDs are stronger and can cause an even higher risk of serious problems.
+Prescription NSAIDs are more potent and can cause an even higher risk of serious problems.

 If your older adult’s doctor prescribes an NSAID, don’t be afraid to question their decision.